BubblyOrca/bubblyorca/README.md

 - 🔭 I’m currently working on making Web3/DLT Intelligent
 - 🌱 I’m currently learning more about tokenization of sub-atomic organisms
 - 👯 I’m looking to collaborate on cool ML projects or crypto projects
 - 🤔 I’m looking for hackathon teammates!
-Ping me on LinkedIn! (see bubbly orca zone for pg)
+Ping me on Twitter!
+I've won 5 Web3 hackathons 🏆
 - 💬 Ask me about how to dismantle machine learning bias in socio-cultural contexts. 🚨 Check [this](https://www.washingtonpost.com/nation/2022/11/30/san-francisco-police-robots-kill/) out!
 - 📫 How to reach me: see bubbly orca zone
 - 😄 Pronouns: she/her/hers/boss